-4.1.1 Blueprints, plans for houses or other architectural plans and interior or landscape designs
+4.1.1 Blueprints, technical drawings, plans for houses or other architectural plans of interior or landscape designs

-Blueprints, plans for houses or other architectural plans and interior or landscape designs (e.g. gardens) will be considered 'products' for the purpose of applying Article 7(1) CDR and will be accepted only with the corresponding indication of other printed matter in Class 19-08 of the Locarno Classification.
+Blueprints, technical drawings, plans for houses or other architectural plans of interior or landscape designs (e.g. gardens) will be considered 'products' for the purpose of applying Article 7(1) CDR and will only be accepted with the corresponding indication of other printed matter in Class 19-08 of the Locarno Classification.